OctoD/tiinvo/docs/modules/Arr.md

 ▸ **last**<`A`\>(`t`): [`T`](Option.md#t)<`A`\>

-Returns the last element of an array `a`.
-If the array is empty, returns `none`.
+Returns the last element of an array `A`.

 **`Example`**